evanwill/_drafts/_notes/ubuntu-gnome.md

 These range from new themes to menus to info widgets.

 First, install the Extensions browser plugin for [Firefox](https://addons.mozilla.org/en/firefox/addon/gnome-shell-integration/) or [Chromium](https://chrome.google.com/webstore/detail/gnome-shell-integration/gphhapmejobijbbhgpjhcjognlahblep).
-Then, install the helper `sudo apt install chrome-gnome-shell` on your system.
+Then, install the helper `sudo apt install chrome-gnome-shell` on your system (works for all browsers).
 Now, you can install and manage everything from your browser by visiting the [Gnome Extensions page](https://extensions.gnome.org/).
+Configuration can also be done in Tweak tool > Extensions.

 For example, add useful utilities:
 - [Caffeine](https://extensions.gnome.org/extension/517/caffeine/), disable screen lock to watch movies--I consider this an essential, and the app version used in other Ubuntu versions will not work with Gnome.